Emil KowalskiDesign Engineer

 The design process

-Most of the things I build are monochrome, but given that this is my first paid product, I wanted to give it more personality.
-People often call good animations 'buttery smooth,' so I thought it would be a good idea to use a buttery yellow as the accent color.
+People often call good animations buttery smooth, so I thought it would be a good idea to use a buttery yellow as the accent color.
 Based on that, we also worked on a melting butter logo with Nev Flynn.

 I'm a big fan of courses myself.
 I already knew that I wanted my platform to look like a mix of Josh Comeau's courses and Sam Selikoff's buildui.com.
-Mariana helped me design the course, it wouldn't have looked the same without her help.
+Mariana helped me with the design, it wouldn't have looked the same without her help.

 We've chosen Inter as the sans font as it's readable.
 The mono font is called Commit Mono; I absolutely love it.
 I'm using it for this site and in VSCode as well.